aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/remove-unused-fonts/_index.md

 ---
-title: Remove Unused Fonts
+title: Remove Unused Fonts In PDF File
-linktitle: Remove Unused Fonts
+linktitle: Remove Unused Fonts In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to remove unused fonts from a PDF document using Aspose.PDF for .NET.
+description: Learn how to remove unused fonts in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 300
 url: /net/programming-with-text/remove-unused-fonts/
 ---

-In this tutorial, we will explain how to remove unused fonts from a PDF document using the Aspose.PDF library for .NET.
+In this tutorial, we will explain how to remove unused fonts in PDF file using the Aspose.PDF library for .NET.
 We will go through the step-by-step process of loading a PDF, identifying and removing unused fonts, and saving the updated PDF using the provided C# source code.

 ## Requirements